Default

 How does the expat spouse visa and residency work in the UAE?

 After marriage, an expat can apply for a UAE residence visa.
 They need to present their marriage certificate and other documents.
-This is how they get a spouse visa in the UAE.
+This is how they get a spouse visa in the UAE, which is essential for those seeking saudi arabia residency.

 Related